How to Implement @requires for Computed Fields

 Can @requires reference nested fields or arrays?

-What happens if the external subgraph fails to resolve the required field?
+What happens if the owning subgraph fails to resolve a required field?